Thank you for coming. Glad to meet you. This is my personal page.

 Montana Pearl, 22, Xenon Alexander, 21, and Antimony Rose, nineteen years old.
 He just got remarried

-to his high school sweetheart four years ago this June.
+to his high school sweetheart four years ago this past June.

 He enjoys spending much of his free time playing music and currently plays bass guitar for a local LA rock

 and roll cover band, Full Throttle, and has years of experience with other local bands Out of Order and

 The Go Katz (thegokatz.com).
 He is very happy to be playing out again and lucky to have revived